Talking to a Financial Advisor? What to Know

 Financial advice comes at a premium, especially from experienced professionals with decorated résumés, which are often the best to choose from.
 Depending on your advisor’s payment structure, you could part with hundreds or even thousands for their services.

 Even so, financial advisors can provide relief that your portfolio is on the right track.
 Before picking one, it’s always worthwhile to compare the market and find one with the fee structure and services you require.
-Matching tools such as this one can help streamline the process and present you with nearby options.
+Matching tools such as this one can help streamline the process and present you with a nearby option.

 6. Questions